THE GUEST LIST DILEMMA

 When you start the quest for your next capital raise, creating a viable list of prospects is one of the first things to do before hitting the road.
-Here’s some basic advice on how to get this going.
-Although most points will sound familiar to experienced entrepreneurs, we liked to present this bundled outline since we still see a lot of suboptimal approaches passing by such as.
+This post will provide you with some basic advice on how to get this going.
+Although most points will sound familiar to experienced entrepreneurs, we liked to present this bundled outline since we still see a lot of suboptimal approaches passing by such as

 - Limiting your reach-out to the 2-5 VCs you’ve know personally for years

 - Sending your investor deck to a mass query of 150+ unselected VCs